pluralsight/guides/how-to-create-a-calculator-application-with-ionic-framework-by-using-ionic-creator-for-ui/article.md

 and you should see your awesome calculator open up in your browser.

-As mentioned in the begining of this tutorial, you can take a look at the source code on [GitHub](https://github.com/Hitman666/Ionic_2ndTutorial), or you can take a look at the [live example](http://nikola-dev.com/IonicCalculator/mobile.html) of this application.
+As mentioned in the beginning of this tutorial, you can take a look at the source code on [GitHub](https://github.com/Hitman666/Ionic_2ndTutorial), or you can take a look at the [live example](http://nikola-dev.com/IonicCalculator/mobile.html) of this application.

 ## Conclusion
 In this tutorial we showed you how to create a calculator application step by step.
 We showed how to create a mockup of our idea, then we showed how to create an interface by using Ionic Creator, and finally how to refactor our application and create the logic with controllers.

 In the next tutorial we're going to take a look  at how to test your application on the real physical devices, and also how to use Ionic.io cloud service to share our application with other users without going through the app store.
 Also, we're going to take a look how to implement Google Analytics and Google Admob ads, and how to prepare our application for the stores.
 Also, we'll take a look at how to customize the icons and the application's splash screen.

 If you have any questions about this tutorial please read the following help guides.
-Of course, I encourage you to ask a question in the comments so that anyone else who may have a silmiar question or doubt, learns something too.
+Of course, I encourage you to ask a question in the comments so that anyone else who may have a similar question or doubt, learns something too.

 With this I leave you and hope you had a great learning experience with following this tutorial.
 See you in the next installment of this series!